logicbaseio/modstack-wp-plugin/README.md

 ### 3. Enable Global Widget (Optional)

 1. Check **Enable Global Widget** to show a floating chat widget on all pages
-2. Select your default chatbot from the dropdown
+2. Select your default modbot from the dropdown
 3. Choose widget position (bottom-right, bottom-left, etc.)
 4. Select theme (light or dark)
 5. Save settings